MENU

 • Avoid foods such as dairy and spicy foods that stimulate mucous membrane secretion.

-• Also, avoid fizzy drinks, red meat, processed foods, salt, coffee, alcohol and sugar – these foods are problematic to digest and have little or no fibre.
+• Also, avoid fizzy drinks, red meat, processed foods, salt, coffee, alcohol, and sugar.
+These foods are problematic to digest and contain little or no fibre.

 • If constipated, eat prunes or figs because these are excellent natural laxatives.